sndean/safewise-data/README.md

 ![text](image.png)

 This data was obtained from [Safewise](https://www.safewise.com), from their Safest Cities of 2020 blog.
 E.g., [Colorado's page](https://www.safewise.com/blog/safest-cities-colorado/).
+This dataset is meant to help determine the safest – and least safe? – cities in the United States.

 ## Notes